-The Office of the Vice Provost for Undergraduate Education annually dedicates more than \$6.5 million to support nearly 1,000 students participating in a wide range of virtual and oncampus projects and programs.
+The Office of the Vice Provost for Undergraduate Education annually dedicates more than \$6.5 million to support over 1,100 students participating in a wide range of virtual and on-campus projects and programs.
+Approximately one third of all students use VPUE undergraduate research funding at some point in their time at Stanford.